oracle/graal/truffle/docs/Optimizing.md

 Note: You can also look at assembly code in the C1 Visualizer.

-These have been the most commot and powerful ways to optimize or debug Truffle interpreters.
+These have been the most common and powerful ways to optimize or debug Truffle interpreters.